 We adopt a positive approach to mathematics and recognise the importance of motivating the children through the teacher's attitudes, the challenges the children are given and recognitions of their efforts and achievements.
 Mathematical displays and working walls are also used to support this.
-Our mathematics curriculum has a strong focus on place value and the four operations for the first two terms; this enables our children to become fluent in these areas as they underpin all other areas of the mathematics curriculum.
+When the mathematics curriculum focuses on the broader areas of maths, for example shape, space and measure, we aim to include one lesson per week where the focus of the learning is on number skills, this could be the number system or a focus on calculations.

-Through careful planning and preparation, we aim to ensure that throughout the school children are given opportunities for:
+Through careful planning and preparation we aim to ensure that throughout the school children are given opportunities for:

-• practical activities and mathematical games;

-- problem solving;

-- individual, talking partner, group and whole class discussions and activities;

-- open and closed investigations;

-- a range of methods of calculating, both mentally and written

-- using ICT as a mathematical tool;

-- using and manipulating a wide range of practical apparatus and resources;

-- open and closed tasks.
+- practical activities and mathematical games; - problem solving; - individual, talking partner, group and whole class discussions and activities; - open and closed investigations; - a range of methods of calculating e.g. mental, pencil and paper and using a calculator; - using ICT as a mathematical tool; - using and manipulating a wide range of practical apparatus and resources; - Open and closed tasks.

-As a school, we follow the small steps from the White Rose Maths Hubs scheme, supported by the Classroom Secrets resources.
 Each class teacher is responsible for the mathematics in their class in consultation with and with guidance from the mathematics coordinator.